am1tyadav/teal/README.md

 * STFT - Computes Short Time Fourier Transform
 * Spectrogram - Computes power spectrum
-* MelSpectrogram - Computes mel spectrogram.
-Mel filter bank is computed once when the layer is built
+* MelSpectrogram - Computes mel spectrogram
-* PowerToDb - Scales the power spectrum to db .
-Useful to create log mel spectrogram if used on MelSpectrogram output
+* PowerToDb - Scales the power spectrum to db range
 * NormalizeAudio - Scale audio to a range of (-1, 1)
 * NormalizeSpectrum - Scale spectrogram to a range of (-1, 1)